‘Shaky and nervous’: WA entrepreneurs face uncertainty after SVB bust

 Mainstream banks have been happy to welcome SVB’s deposits, but few may have the appetite to extend credit to businesses that don’t have self-sustaining revenues, says Mark Mason, CEO of Seattle-based HomeStreet Bank.

-“We looked at a lot of technology loans several years ago, and decided that we just were not comfortable banking early-stage or mid-stage companies,” Mason says.
+“We looked at a lot of technology loans several years ago, and decided that we just were not comfortable banking early-stage or midstage companies,” Mason says.

 SVB isn’t the only supplier of venture debt, but it was reportedly among the least expensive.
 And some startup founders say the VC pullback means that any venture debt will be harder to secure.